Republic Polytechnic

-Republic Polytechnic (RP) is a post-secondary education institution and statutory board under the purview of the Ministry of Education in Singapore.
+Republic Polytechnic (RP) is a post-secondary education institution and statutory board under the purview of the Ministry of Education in Woodlands, Singapore.

 Established in 2002, RP is renowned for its sports science programs.
 It is also the first and only polytechnic in Singapore to use the problem-based learning (PBL) pedagogy for all of its programs.

 Under the problem-based learning (PBL) pedagogy, RP students will typically receive a problem statement from their lecturers at the start of each day before exploring the solutions to the problem in a group of three to five, and presenting the final solution to the class—where students will receive feedback from their lecturers and classmates.

 RP's alumni include seven-time Paralympic gold medalist Yip Pin Xiu, 2021 BWF World Championships gold medalist Loh Kean Yew, sprinter Shanti Pereira, and Benjamin Kheng of The Sam Willows.